Central Park Beating Victim Identified As Talented Musician

 Jun.
 07, 1996

-NEW YORK (AP) _ The still-unconscious victim of a daylight beating near a Central Park playground was identified today as a talented pianist who played ``with her heart'' and dreamed of performing at Carnegie Hall.
+NEW YORK (AP) _ The still-unconscious victim of a vicious daylight beating near a Central Park playground was identified today as a talented pianist who dreamed of playing at Carnegie Hall.

 However, the 32-year-old woman's name was not released because she may have been sexually assaulted in the attack three days ago.